 (7) The decision and order, signed by the hearing authority, shall indicate adoption or amendment of the hearing officer's recommendations and whether the accused individual is found to have committed intentional program violation.
 If the accused individual is to be disqualified, it shall state the program(s) for which disqualification shall be implemented and the length of the disqualification period to be imposed.

-(F) The individual and authorized representative shall be provided with a written administrative disqualification hearing decision via "Administrative Disqualification Hearing Decision, JFS 04007 (rev. 9/1994).
+(F) The individual and authorized representative shall be provided with a written administrative disqualification hearing decision via JFS 04007 "Administrative Disqualification Hearing Decision" (rev. 9/1994).
 A copy of the decision shall be sent to the local agency.

 (G) The administrative disqualification hearing decision, together with documents introduced at the hearing and all papers and requests filed in the proceeding, shall constitute the exclusive record.
 The hearing record shall be compiled and maintained by the bureau of state hearings in accordance with applicable record retention requirements and made available for review by the individual and authorized representative.

-(H) The chief of the bureau of state hearings, ODJFS, shall maintain a library of all administrative disqualification hearing decisions.
+(H) State hearings shall maintain a library of all administrative disqualification hearing decisions.
 The decisions shall be available for public inspection and copying, subject to applicable disclosure safeguards.

 (I) Administrative disqualification hearing decisions shall be binding on the local agency for the individual case for which the decision was rendered.